 - An ECE can be an internship, co-op, student teaching, fieldwork, guided research, scholarship, a career focused opportunity in the arts/media, distinct creative endeavors (such as working on a performance), an on-campus student employment internship, shadowing experience or a combination of micro-internships.

-- ECE opportunities will count toward the Engaged Learning requirement in one of the following categories:
+- ECE opportunities will earn 3 EL points that count toward the Engaged Learning requirement in one of the following categories:

 You will be notified by the Engaged Learning Coordinator when there is a student experience form in BroncNation that needs your review and approval.
 You may also look in BroncNation at any time for your students’ experiences that you need to review, however, do not review any submissions that are not yours.
-Instructions on how to log in to BroncNation and review a sumbmission are found in this step-by-step guide.
+Instructions on how to log in to BroncNation are on the website.

 When reviewing a student submission, pay particular attention to the following: